showtime-devkriti/movie-ticketing-site-backend/README.md

 * 💺 Interactive seat selection with class-based pricing.
 * 💳 Payment gateway integration.
 * 📱 Responsive design for desktop and mobile.
+* Admin panel for adding shows and screens.

 ---